by Sophia Malik

 I don’t spend much time barefoot anymore.
 As my connection with myself and my body has transformed, so has my connection with the Earth.
 When I sit with patients, I can feel the Earth supporting my feet.
 I have had to grieve that no matter how much we take from her she continues to give and support us before I could see how all these years she was always there, holding me up.
 Now I can feel Mother Earth supporting me and, as I grow in my capacity to hold myself and my own feelings, it is more possible for me to make space for the healing of others.
 In this space, service begins.

-Sophia Malik is a family physician at Carolyn Downs Family Medical Center and lives in South Seattle.
+Sophia Malik is a family medicine physician and lives in South Seattle.

 📸 Featured image by Sophia Malik.

 Before you move on to the next story … The South Seattle Emerald is brought to you by Rainmakers.
 Rainmakers give recurring gifts at any amount.
 With over 1,000 Rainmakers, the Emerald is truly community-driven local media.
 Help us keep BIPOC-led media free and accessible.
 If just half of our readers signed up to give $6 a month, we wouldn't have to fundraise for the rest of the year.
 Small amounts make a difference.
 We cannot do this work without you.
 Become a Rainmaker today!